 - Drug Safety and Accuracy of Drug Pricing

-As a result, a plan that includes a Part D drug plan receives a summary rating that includes all 9 metrics.
-This has the ability to mask bad customer service ratings.
+As a result, an insurance plan that includes Part D prescription drug coverage receives a summary rating that includes all 9 metrics.
+This can mask bad customer service ratings.
 For this reason, it is very important to look at the individual metrics, not just the summary.

-Just like Original Medicare has a 20% A period of time in which you pay higher cost-sharing for prescription drugs until you spend enough to qualify for catastrophic coverage., Medicare Advantage plans have a coverage gap.
+Just like Medicare Part A and Medicare Part B have coverage gaps, Medicare Advantage plans have coverage gaps.
 The difference is that all Medicare Advantage plans have an annual cap on in-network and out-of-network coverage.

-However, and this is a big issue to be aware of, the coverage gap on a specific service may be more or less than 20% with a Medicare Advantage plan.
+However, this is a big issue to be aware of.
+The coverage gap on a specific service may be more or less than 20% with a Medicare Advantage plan.

 How can this be?